 Connect the board to your host computer:

-- Connect a USB-C cable to the USB OTC connector.
+- Connect a USB-C cable to the USB OTG connector.

 - Connect a 5V power adapter to the power input connector.

 Open a command line terminal and verify that the device has booted into fastboot mode by executing the following:

 Ensure that the bootloader is unlocked.